There are a lot of reasons why your AC system freezes up.

 Defective blower motor or relay—A blower motor running at an incorrect speed or not running at all can create freezing.
 It could also be sporadic, running at full speed and slowing down after it heats up.
 Or a relay may make it work one time and not the following time.
 In either state, you will need to contact Broad Ripple Service Experts to fix the problem.

-Scheduling annual AC maintenance or heat pump maintenance could help you avoid this problem.
+Scheduling annual AC maintenance could help you avoid this problem.
 Our professionals will thoroughly examine and clean your unit, which often allows us to find little issues before they become major issues.